Voyen Koreis

-Voyen Koreis, also Vojen Korejs (born 14 February 1943, London) was a Czech-Australian author, publicist, translator, visual artist, illustrator and designer.
+Voyen Koreis, also Vojen Korejs (14 February 1943, London - 16 June 2022, Brisbane, Australia) was a Czech-Australian author, publicist, translator, visual artist, illustrator and designer.

 Biography

 Voyen Koreis was born at Pitt Street, near Kensington Palace in London.
-He passed away in his home in Brisbane on 16 June 2022.
+He died in his home in Brisbane on 16 June 2022.
 His father, Dalibor Korejs, was before the Second World War an employee of the Czechoslovak Foreign Ministry.
 During the war, as a Major of the Czechoslovak Army Abroad based in UK, he took part in several war missions in Africa and in Yugoslavia.
 In 1947-48 he was a trade attaché in Belgrade, in 1948 he was named Consul General in Berlin, where he died in 1950.

 After his father's death Koreis lived with his mother Antonie Korejsová in Prague.
 In 1953 they moved to Rokytnice in the Giant Mountains.
 He attended the Grammar School in Jilemnice.
 In 1962 he commenced compulsory army service, and became a singer with the Army Entertainment Unit in Prague, where he met with a number of future personalities of the Czech cultural scene.
 After the army stint he moved to Karlovy Vary (Carlsbad), where he first worked as a stage hand in the town theatre, and later was active as a singer and actor with a cabaret group, before moving to Prague.
 He began to study operatic singing with Prof Jelena Holečková-Dolanská, intending to continue studying at the Prague Academy.
 However, after the invasion of Czechoslovakia by the Warsaw Pact Armies in 1968 he decided to move to Great Britain in 1969.